GOVERNMENT CONTRACT ACCOUNTING & CONSULTING SERVICES

 While these platforms can be ideal for defense contractors making more than ~$50M in annual revenue or those with dozens to hundreds of contracts at any given time (with an accounting staff that can be intensively trained to operate the software), they are not realistic or cost-effective for most small businesses.

-At ReliAscent®, we don't waste your time with pushy sales tactics, or try to sell you products or services you don't need, provide little to no value, or simply set you up for failure.
+At ReliAscent®, we don't waste your time with pushy sales tactics.
+We don't try to sell you products or services you don't need, provide little to no value, or simply set you up for failure.
 We are here to help you grow through our expertise and guidance.

 We're Not Just Accountants—We're Strategic Financial & Contract Consultants: ReliAscent® is a full-service government contract accounting and consulting firm that focuses on making sense of your financial data and helping you to turn that insight into a competitive advantage for your business.
 We are not simply a "DCAA bookkeeping firm" or an overpriced CPA firm.
 These firms are a dime a dozen and generally have two models (these probably sound familiar):